Aisha-Tarik/landing-page-project/README.md

 ## **Installation**

+you can either download this Repository zip file or use the command `git clone https://github.com/Aisha-Tarik/landing-page-project.git` in your terminal

 ## **Usage**

 you can add as many sections as you want as long as it's inside `<main></main>` element and has an ID